Goggon/DTLS_Paper_Models/README.md

 # About
-This repository is for reproduction of the figures 12, 13 and 14 from the article Modelling and Analysis of DTLS: Power Consumption, and Attacks.
+This repository is for reproduction of the figures 12, 13 and 14 from the paper Modelling and Analysis of DTLS: Power Consumption, and Attacks.

 This repository also contains the student project report "IoT Power Consumption & DTLS Modeling" that the paper is based upon and references.
-Be aware that some aspects of the report do not mirror the later findings in the article.
+Be aware that some aspects of the report do not mirror the later findings in the paper.

 ## reproduction of figures
 Firstly, the needed pip packages used in the scripts can be gotten via the command: